Attendance

 • Oversleeping.

-• Arriving at school after the register has closed (at least an hour late)
+• Arriving at school after the register has closed (at least half an hour late)

 • Leaving without good reason during the school day.